SimVascular/svFSIplus/Code/Source/README.md

 <h1 id="array_vector_class"> Array and Vector Class Templates </h1>

 Fortran dynamic arrays have been reproduced using custom `Vector`, `Array` and `Array3` C++ class templates.
-Note that these custom class templates will most likey be replaced by a more sophisticated matrix package such as `Eigen`.
+Note that these custom class templates will most likely be replaced by a more sophisticated matrix package such as `Eigen`.

 The class templates are able to reproduce much of the functionality of Fortran arrays and array intrinsic functions (e.g. sum).
 The challenge is to  create class methods that are as efficient as the Fortan array operators.
-Because the operators are part of the Fortran language the compiler can optimize them as a effient memory-to-memory copies.
+Because the operators are part of the Fortran language the compiler can optimize them as a efficient memory-to-memory copies.
 For example
 ```
 A(:,n) = B(:,n)
 A = B